Canardoux/flutter_sound/doc/README.md

 Flutter Sound is copyrighted by Dooboolab (2018, 2019, 2020, 2021).

 * Flutter Sound is now released under the permissive Mozilla license which has a **weak** *copyleft* clause: if you modify some of Flutter Sound code you must publish your modifications under the MPL license too.
 But you may publish your App with any license you want.
 Even a Proprietary/Close Sources License (shame on you!).
-* If your App is covered by the GPL license, you probably want to consider using the GPL [Tau Sound Project 9.0](https://tau.canardoux.xyz/readme.html) : indeed Tau Sound 9.0 offers several enhancement compared to Flutter Sound 8.3.

 ## We need help